tls-attestation/use-cases-and-properties/draft-mihalcea-seat-use-cases.md

 Evidence from a different connection or context.
 This binding is paramount for all use cases.

-## Cryptographic Binding to Identifier of Infrastructure Provider
+## Cryptographic Binding to Machine Identifier

-Evidence should be cryptographically bound to the identifier of the infrastructure provider to prevent diversion attacks {{Meeting-122-TLS-Slides}}.
+Evidence should be cryptographically bound to the identifier provided to the machine by the infrastructure provider to prevent diversion attacks {{Meeting-122-TLS-Slides}}.

 ## Attestation Credential Freshness